gooddata/gooddata-ui-sdk/libs/sdk-ui-web-components/README.md

 Script has to be of type `module`, as we are using JavaScript modules for this distribution.

 An `auth` query parameter is optional.
-When set to `sso`, the library will trigger automatic SSO flow when user is not authenticated with GoodData server, i.e. will redirect user to the authentication flow and then back once user is authorized.
+When set to `sso`, the library will trigger automatic SSO flow when user is not authenticated with GoodData.CN or GoodData Cloud server, i.e. will redirect user to the authentication flow and then back once user is authorized.

+For GoodData platform, use `auth=bearSso` (for Service initiated SAML SSO flow) or `auth=bear` for regular bear login.

 ## Custom authentication flow